dwachss/bililiteRange/docs/index.md

 ### `scrollIntoView([fn: function])`
 Does its best to scroll the beginning of the range into the visible part of the element, by analogy to `Element.scrollIntoView()`.
-See [scrollIntoView](scrollIntoView) for more details.
 Note that it does not move the element itself, just sets `element.scrollTop` so that the start of the range is within the visible part of the element.
 If it already visible, does nothing.
 This only scrolls vertically, not horizontally.